mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 # Anomaly detection from clickstream timeseries (with SageMaker algorithm Random Cut Forest and DeepAR)

-This is the 4th post of timsereis anaytics sereies.
+This is the 4th post of timeseries anaytics sereies.
 This post will look at the anomaly detection form time series data.
-Anomaly detection has wide range of applications, from finding outliers for  preprocessing data to monitoring business performance to alert sudden spikes or drops in business metrics.
-For example, finding abnormal events in the following data:
+Anomaly detection has wide range of applications, from finding outliers for preprocessing data to monitoring business performance for sudden spike or drop alerts in business metrics.
+For example, it is used for finding abnormal events in the following data:

 - The number of visitors or clickstreams in e-commerce websites
 - Changes in the number of items sold or the amount of sales in retail business
 - Changes in usage of memory and CPU in web service infrastructure
 - Changes in sensing values such as temperature, vibration, current, torque, etc. from production machines or equipments

-In many cases, human eye can find irregular changes easily if these data are visualized through graph.
-However, in real life, it is impossible for humans to visually check all hundreds of thousands of time series generated at the same time.
-Many time series monitoring systems are provided with a alarming features with upper or lower limits, but they end up generating too many unnecessarily fake alarms.
+In many cases, human eyes can find irregular changes easily if these data are visualized through graph.
+However, in real life, it is impossible for humans to visually check all hundreds of thousands of time series data generated simultaneously.
+Most of the monitoring systems are provided with a alarming features with upper or lower limits, but they end up generating too many unnecessary alarms.

 ![](imgs/randseries.png)

-Then, how can this be automated with math and programs?
-In this blog post, we will solve this problem by using two built-in algorithms provided by SageMaker.
+Then, how can we automate this using math and algorithms?
+In this blog post, we will try to solve this problem by using two built-in algorithms provided by SageMaker.

 ### Clickstream dataset

-As a example scenario, we will use below clickstream dataset.
-Dataset contains urls that users clicked, timestamps when users clicked, etc. We can easily get this type of data by parsing the log of the web service.
+We will use below clickstream dataset as an example.
+Dataset contains urls that users clicked, its timestamps, and etc. We can easily get this type of data by parsing the logs of the web services.

 ![](imgs/streams.png)

-When using SageMaker, DataLake will accelerate the cycle from development to deployment to production environment.
-AWS provides many comvenient services such as kinesis, glue, and athena for data lake and log collection.
-There are many reference architectures and guides for collecting clickstream logs.
+When using SageMaker, Data Lake will accelerate the cycle from development to deployment on production environment.
+AWS provides many convenient services such as Kinesis, Glue, and Athena for Data Lake and log collection.
+There are lots of reference architectures and guides for collecting clickstream logs.
 For example, we recommend to read [this blog post](https://aws.amazon.com/blogs/big-data/create-real-time-clickstream-sessions-and-run-analytics-with-amazon-kinesis-data-analytics-aws-glue-and-amazon-athena/).

 ### SageMaker Random Cut Forest

 The first algorithm to look at is Amazon SageMaker Random Cut Forest (RCF).
-RCF is an unsupervised algorithm for detecting anomalous data points within a mutlti dimensional data set.
-The key idea of this algorithm is that, when you use a decision tree to isolate all measurements, the more irregular observations are the easier you can isolate.
+RCF is an unsupervised algorithm for detecting anomalous data points within a multi-dimensional dataset.
+The core idea of this algorithm is that irregular observations can be more easily found when using a decision tree to isolate all measurements.

 Let's say the observations are distributed as follows and we are isolating these points with an arbitrary decision tree.
-Isolating outlier values marked in orange would be much easier than isolating values of one of the blue points which are distributed closer together.
-With each data point, RCF will return anomaly score to tell us the amount of irregularity.
+Isolating outlier values marked in orange would be much easier than isolating values of one of the blue points which are distributed closely together.
+For each data point, RCF will return anomaly score to tell us the amount of irregularity.

 You may find more detailed explanation from here: [SageMaker document](https://docs.aws.amazon.com/sagemaker/latest/dg/rcf_how-it-works.html), or [youtube video](https://www.youtube.com/watch?v=yx1vf3uapX8))

 ![](imgs/rcf.png)

-While there are many applications of anomaly detection algorithms to one-dimensional time series data such as traffic volume analysis or sound volume spike detection, RCF is designed to work with arbitrary-dimensional input.
+While there are many applications of anomaly detection algorithms for one-dimensional time series data such as traffic volume analysis or sound volume spike detection, RCF is designed to work with arbitrary-dimensional input.
 Amazon SageMaker RCF scales well with respect to number of features, data set size, and number of instances.

-For our scenario, let's transform our clickstream dataset into a new 3 dimensional timeseries.
+In this scenario, we will transform our clickstream dataset into a new 3 dimensional timeseries.
 In the picture below, there are 'urls', 'users', and 'clicks' columns.
 - urls : the number of pages visited in 1 minute
 - users : the number of users visisted in 1 minute
 - clicks : the number of clicks that occurred for 1 minute.

 ![](imgs/resample1.png)

 If you transformed the clickstream into this format, learning RCF is now simple with just a few lines of code.
-In the example code below, we are defining SageMaker RandomCutForest object.
-We are passing the resource type to be used and the path of training dataset as parameters.
+In the example code below, we define SageMaker RandomCutForest object.
+We pass the resource type to be used and the path of training dataset as parameters.
 SageMaker will allocate m4.xlarge resources for training, create a model using s3 training data, and automatically return the resources back when the job is complete.

 ```python
 from sagemaker import RandomCutForest